mandeep-pitta/mp-cldr-dlkh-hol/Modules/Module 11 - Visualizations/README.md

-# Module 10 - Visualizations
+# Module 11 - Visualizations

+## Overview

+In this module, we will explore how to create visualizations using **Apache Iceberg** and **Hive** tables in **Cloudera Data Visualization (CDV)**.
+This module showcases how to combine Iceberg tables with existing Hive tables in CDV, allowing for gradual table migrations while maintaining analytics capabilities.

+### Key Concepts

-## Visualizations with Iceberg and Hive Tables
+#### 1. Combining Iceberg and Hive Tables

-This module explores using Apache Iceberg tables alongside existing Hive tables for data visualization in Cloudera Data Visualization (CDV).

-**Combining Iceberg and Hive Tables:**
+- Learn how to create dashboards that integrate both Iceberg and Hive tables, supporting a phased approach to migrating tables to Iceberg.

+#### 2. Airline Dashboard Example

-The example showcases an Airline Dashboard that leverages both Iceberg tables (flights, planes, airports) and a Hive table (unique\_tickets) from the same database.
-This highlights that:
+- Explore the **Airline Dashboard** in CDV, which uses Iceberg tables (flights, planes, airports) and a Hive table (unique\_tickets) within a single visualization.

-- You can gradually migrate tables to Iceberg format when it makes sense for your specific needs.
-- CDV can effectively work with mixed Iceberg and Hive table formats within a single dashboard.

-**Exploring the Data Model:**

-The guide instructs you to navigate the CDV interface to explore the "Airlines Lakehouse" dataset and its data model.
-This helps you identify the sources (Iceberg vs. Hive) for the tables used in the Airline Dashboard.

-**Verifying Table Formats:**

-While you've already encountered Iceberg tables in previous modules, one table (unique\_tickets) remains in Hive format.
-You can confirm this using a DESCRIBE statement in Impala.

-**Optional: Single Query with Mixed Formats:**
+#### 3. Exploring Data Models

+- Understand how to navigate the data model in CDV to identify the source table formats (Iceberg or Hive).

+#### 4. Verifying Table Formats

+- Use the `DESCRIBE FORMATTED` query in Impala to confirm whether a table is in Iceberg or Hive format.

+### Methods Covered in This Module

+#### 1. Visualizing Mixed Table Formats

-The module mentions the possibility of using CDV dashboards to create visualizations that combine data from Iceberg and Hive tables within a single query.
-An example DESCRIBE statement is provided for illustrative purposes.
+Learn how to use CDV to create visualizations that combine Iceberg and Hive tables.
+The example focuses on the Airline Dashboard, showing how to work with mixed table formats.

+#### 2. Verifying Table Formats Using Impala

+Verify the formats of Iceberg and Hive tables using the `DESCRIBE FORMATTED` query in Impala.

+### Key Takeaways

+- CDV allows for the creation of dashboards that combine Iceberg and Hive tables, enabling phased migrations.
+- You can easily verify the table formats (Iceberg or Hive) through Impala queries.
+- Iceberg provides flexibility in data management without needing to convert all tables at once, allowing for gradual adoption.

-Remember to replace `${user_id}` with your actual user ID throughout the process.
+> **Note**: Replace `${prefix}` with your user ID throughout the process.

-To begin, select the sub-module below:

 ## Submodules